 - Greyfriar’s Kirkyard

 I absolutely understand that we only got a taste of what this area has to offer, but my family loved our trip, and we did it all over spring break.
 If we had to relive it, we would do it pretty much the same.
-I would have skipped Stonehenge and spent a whole day in Bath, but it was important to my kids.
-As far as standing stones, I appreciated the meaning and solitude of Sweden’s Stone Ship.
+I would have skipped Stonehenge and spent a whole day in Bath, but it was important to my kids to see Stonehenge.
+As far as standing stones, I more appreciated the meaning and solitude of Sweden’s Stone Ship.

-This post contains affiliate links, which means anything you buy through them helps support this site at no additional cost to you.
+This post contains affiliate links, meaning anything you buy through them helps support this site at no additional cost.
 See below for more details.